- Grieving Small Losses - September 8, 2023

 How is EMDR different from talk therapy?

 While EMDR sessions are similar to the traditional talk therapy experience, there are some big differences.
-Before the reprocessing phase of EMDR can begin, it’s important to get a foundation of coping skills ready so you have resources when you feel distressed during the process.
-Similar to talk therapy, your therapist will ask questions about your history and help you develop the tools you need to cope with distress.
+Before the reprocessing phase of EMDR can begin, it’s important to get a foundation of coping skills ready, so you have resources when you feel distressed during the process.
+Like talk therapy, your therapist will ask questions about your history and help you develop the tools you need to cope with distress.

-Unlike talk therapy, EMDR doesn’t require you to put into words your traumatic experience.
+Unlike talk therapy, EMDR doesn’t require you to describe your traumatic experience.
 Instead, what happens in EMDR is much more internal.
 You and your therapist will decide on a target, or memory, to focus on.

-EMDR’s goal is to help desensitize you to the disturbing or distressing memory and install a positive cognition, or thought, in its place.
+EMDR’s goal is to help desensitize you to the disturbing or distressing memory and instill a positive cognition, or thought, in its place.

 One of the hallmarks of PTSD is intense distress related to traumatic memories or experiences.
-With EMDR you are actually helping the physical processing of memories in your brain.
-The bilateral (side to side) movements help your brain do the work of reprocessing the disturbing memory so that your distress level goes down.
+With EMDR, you are helping the physical processing of memories in your brain.
+The bilateral (side-to-side) movements help your brain do the work of reprocessing the disturbing memory so that your distress level goes down.

 It may seem like a slow process to replay your bad memories and process them completely, but EMDR is actually known for working more quickly than other types of therapy.
-The majority of people who use EMDR find that it works more rapidly and effectively than other types of therapy, like talk therapy.
+Most people who use EMDR find that it works more rapidly and effectively than other types of therapy, like talk therapy.

 Research also backs up the effectiveness of EMDR.
-Numerous studies have shown that EMDR can effectively treat many mental health disorders, and that the results are long-lasting, meaning you can get back to your old self and feel confident in your ability to cope with distress.
+Numerous studies have shown that EMDR has been proven to help drug and alcohol addiction as well as trauma and PTSD and that the results are long-lasting, meaning you can get back to your old self and feel confident in your ability to cope with distress.